Upcoming Changes in Maryland's Agricultural Cost Share Program

 A bill (S.B.
 344) passed by the Maryland State Legislature during the 2021 session changes the Maryland Agricultural Cost-Share (MACS) Program by increasing the allowable amount of State funding available for certain projects from 87.5% to 100%.
 The MACS Program is one of several initiatives established to improve water quality and achieve State water quality goals, and the recent changes are expected to help Maryland satisfy Chesapeake Bay clean-up goals while having a meaningful impact on farm businesses.

 Maryland Agricultural Water Quality Cost-Share Program

-Since 1982, the State of Maryland has administered the MACS Program to reduce the impacts of non-point source pollution from farmers on water quality by providing financial assistance for the implementation of agricultural best management practices (BMPs).
+Since 1982, the State of Maryland has administered the MACS Program to reduce the impacts of non-point source pollution from farmers on water quality by providing financial assistance for the implementation of agricultural BMPs.
 Grassed waterways, streamside buffers, and animal waste storage systems are among more than 30 BMPs eligible for funding under the program.
 Some conservation practices result in a reduced crop production area and increased maintenance responsibilities, therefore, cost-share funding is crucial to incentivize farmers to implement the practices.